 Every young child has at least one obsession.
 It might be drawing, playing with trains, building stuff out of Lego or anything else.
 Whatever your children love doing, it’s time to bring it out and hope it distracts them for a while.
 It takes a little effort to help set up whatever activity it is that will hopefully pull their focus, but if it allows you some uninterrupted time lying on the sofa to wallow in your sickness misery, it’s worth it.

 It could also be the time to bring out something new and intriguing to entertain them.
 Organised people might keep a box of new toys ready for such an occasion, ready to present to the child and allow them that first flush of interest that comes with any novel play item.
 The rest of us can simply raid the Christmas or birthday present stash.
 Desperate times require desperate measures.
-If you don’t have a gift cache, then Amazon Prime is worth a try if you think the illness may last into another day.
+If you don’t have a gift cache, then Amazon Prime is worth a try if you think you might be parenting when sick for more than one day.

 Sick days as a parent are tough on you, but they are a novelty for your children.
 You can play on that in order to keep them entertained.
 Obviously, the best way to turn it into a game is to instigate a doctor roleplay.
 You’re the patient, obviously, and they have to cure you.
 This may involve a bit of hair-pulling, prodding with thermometers and the like, but at least they are not making you get up and move around the house.
 Anything that means you can remain lying down has to be encouraged.

 Depending on the age of your children and the potential hazards involved, you can send them on a treasure hunt to find things that will help you feel better.
 Fetching a glass of water, a teddy bear, a book (not that you will get to read it) and other items will buy you a bit of time and make them feel involved and important.
 Win/win.